pySRURGS/pyGOURGS/README.md

 enumeration scheme, making sure that each solution has the same probability of being selected.

+After the script is run, the `ResultList` class is used to retrieve the top five search strategies considered from the database file.

 Users who wish to try out the completed script can run the bash script and refer to the help.